Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: Introduction

-Theorem~\ref{thm:KKLgeneralized} generalizes \cite[Theorem B]{KKL}, which is the case $u=1$.
+The case $u=1$ follows from \cite[Theorem B]{KKL}; in this case $v$ and $v'$ can be shown to be bounded (see Remark~\ref{remark: O(1) vs O(u) error term}); a more elementary proof in the case $n=1$ and $X_1$ and $Y_1$ are non-elementary regular trees was given in \cite{SoucheWiest}.

 We state a first application below, which uses some of the results of \cite{PalSBErankone, GrayevskyRigidity}.
 By pluriisometry between symmetric spaces we mean that we allow a rescaling in each factor of the de Rham decomposition.

 \begin{corollaryintro} Let $X$ and $Y$ be two Riemannian globally symmetric spaces with no compact factors.
-Let $u$ be a subadditive sublinear function.
-If $X$ and $Y$ are $O(u)$-bilipschitz equivalent, then $X$ and $Y$ are pluriisometric. \end{corollaryintro}
+If $X$ and $Y$ are sublinear bilipschitz equivalent, then $X$ and $Y$ are pluriisometric. \end{corollaryintro}

+Corollary~\ref{cor:KKL-symmetric} restricted to quasiisometries instead of sublinear bilispchitz equivalences is due to Kleiner-Leeb \cite[Corollary 1.1.4]{KleinerLeebQI} and builds on the work of Mostow \cite{Mostow70} for the part concerning the rank one factors.

+The proof of Theorem~\ref{thm:KKLgeneralized} relies on Theorem~\ref{thm:KKLgeneralizedNEW}, which is the main innovation in this paper.